pablo14/data-science-live-book/model_performance/gain_lift.md

 ### What is this about?

 Both metrics are extremely useful to validate the predictive model (binary outcome) quality.
-More info about scoring <a href="http://livebook.datascienceheroes.com/scoring/scoring.html">here</a>.
+More info about scoring data <a href="http://livebook.datascienceheroes.com/scoring/scoring.html">here</a>.